 According to some research, up to 80% of women will develop fibroids by age 50.
 While not everyone with fibroids has symptoms, the team at Inspire Ob/Gyn, LLC in Johns Creek of Suwanee, Georgia, offers help for those who do.
-Skilled gynecologists Courtney Middleton, MD, and Lindsay Killingsworth, MD, offer comprehensive diagnostic and treatment services for painful fibroids to protect your reproductive health.
+Skilled gynecologists Courtney Middleton, MD, Lindsay Killingsworth, MD, and Gretchen Troxler, MD, offer comprehensive diagnostic and treatment services for painful fibroids to protect your reproductive health.
 To learn more about your options for easing fibroid pain, schedule a consultation online, or call Inspire Ob/Gyn, LLC today.

 Fibroids are abnormal but noncancerous uterine growths.
 They can remain small or grow large enough to cause symptoms that interfere with your life.
 You can also develop fibroids that are big enough to distort the structure of your uterus.

 You may be at an increased risk for developing fibroids if you have a family history of the condition.
 Hormone changes that occur with your menstrual cycle or pregnancy can also influence fibroid development.

 While fibroids are common and generally harmless, you should schedule an evaluation if fibroid symptoms become disruptive.

 Depending on the size and location of your fibroids, you can experience a variety of symptoms, including: